more followed projects »

-Frank J. Oteri is the composer advocate at New Music USA and the co-editor of NewMusicBox, which has been online since May 1999.
+Frank J. Oteri is the composer advocate at New Music USA and the editor of NewMusicBox, which has been online since May 1999.
 An outspoken crusader for new music and the breaking down of barriers between genres, Frank has written for numerous publications and has also been a frequent radio guest and pre-concert speaker.
-Frank also serves on the Executive Commmittee of the International Society for Contemporary Music (ISCM) and chairs the Communication Committee of the International Association of Music Information Centers (IAMIC).
+Frank is also the vice president of the International Society for Contemporary Music (ISCM) and a board member of the International Association of Music Information Centers (IAMIC).
 Frank holds a B.A. and a M.A. (in Ethnomusicology) from Columbia University where he served as Classical Music Director and World Music Director for WKCR-FM.

-In 2007, Oteri was the recipient of ASCAP’s Victor Herbert Award for his “distinguished service to American music as composer, journalist, editor, broadcaster, impresario, and advocate.”
+In 2007, Oteri was the recipient of ASCAP’s Victor Herbert Award for his “distinguished service to American music as composer, journalist, editor, broadcaster, impresario, and advocate” and, in January 2018, he received the Composers Now Visionary Award.
+On February 23, 2021, he was featured on Composers Now’s IMPACT series.
 For more information, visit fjoteri.com.

 Fair and Balanced is a quartertone saxophone quartet that was composed for PRISM Quartet in celebration of their 20th anniversary.
 They have performed the work around the world and have recorded it on their innova CD Dedication.
 Other groups have recently begun performing it as well such as the wonderful Pacific Saxophone Quartet.
 Here is the PSQ’s performance of the final movement, “Incremental Change.”